Reinhardt Strydom

 Reinhardt Strydom (born 16 June 1977) is a South African-born Irish international cricketer.
 He is a left-handed batsman and a left-arm medium-fast bowler.
 He made his ODI debut for Ireland during their tour of Bangladesh in March 2008.

+He made his One Day International debut against Bangladesh, on 18 March 2008.
+He made his Twenty20 International debut against Scotland on 2 August 2008.
+He made his first-class debut against Netherlands on 9 July 2008.

+In February 2008, he was picked to the national team for the Bangladesh series.
+He scored a half century against Essex in UAE in March 2008.